 Mr. Easterbrook has been the President and CEO and a member of the board of directors of McDonald's Corporation since March 2015.
 Prior to this appointment, he served in various senior leadership positions with McDonald's including as Senior Executive Vice President and Global Chief Brand Officer from June 2013 to February 2015.
-From September 2012 through May 2013, Mr. Easterbrook served as the Chief Executive Officer of Wagamama Limited, a Japanese-inspired restaurant chain, and from September 2011 to September 2012, he served as the Chief Executive Officer of PizzaExpress Limited, a casual dining company
+From September 2012 through May 2013, Mr. Easterbrook served as the Chief Executive Officer of Wagamama Limited, a Japanese-inspired restaurant chain, and from September 2011 to September 2012, he served as the Chief Executive Officer of PizzaExpress Limited, a casual dining company experience with the world's largest restaurant company with retail locations in 100 countries and more than 25 years of service in the restaurant industry.

-SKILLS AND
+SKILLS AND QUALIFICATIONS

-QUALIFICATIONS